Bhabatoshgarai243/muon-on-quadratics/README.md

 If you use this code, please cite the associated ICASSP 2027 manuscript:

 > Bhabatosh [authors and final bibliographic information to be added],
-> “Muon on quadratics,” ICASSP 2027.
+> “Constant Step Sizes for Muon-Type Spectral Optimizers on Strongly Convex Quadratics,” ICASSP 2027.

 Please replace the placeholder author/bibliographic information above with the final camera-ready citation before publishing the repository.